jundalisay/superb/content/en/research/keynes/general-theory/chapter-04.md

 <!--  would compare with what they were at a different date or in another country.  -->

-> *Superhysics note= This is actually why we created the [grain index](/articles/pantrynomics/the-alternative-to-gdp)
+> *Superhysics note: This is actually why we created the [grain index](/social/economics/solutions/gdp)